w3f/Grants-Program/applications/msai.md

 - https://www.linkedin.com/in/ali-alim-marvasti-1a846855/
 - https://www.linkedin.com/in/rahim-lalani-9823691/
 ## Development Status :open_book:
+- a standard blockchain layer/ data storage layer and smart contract has yet to be written
 - data extraction is proprietary
-- app started to be developed
+- app UI has been started
 - required api for blockchain developed

 ## Development Roadmap :nut_and_bolt: